felixschwebel/ShopCustomerResearch/README.md

 # ShopCustomerResearch
-A project to practice different Machine Learning Techniques on customer data of a imaginative shop.
+A project to practice different Machine Learning Techniques and models on customer data of an imaginative shop.

 **Clustering**
 - KMeans